This content was reviewed by our licensed insurance agent, Michelle Schenker.

 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-The average monthly premium for dog insurance was $48.78 per month for an accident and illness policy in 2019.1 But did you know the majority of pet parents don’t have pet insurance for their fur babies?
-In fact, 75% of pet parents don’t have pet insurance, and 39% of them live to regret it.2
+According to NAPHIA (North American Pet Health Insurance Association), the average monthly premium for an accident and illness dog insurance policy in the U.S. in 2022 was $53.34 ($32.25 for cats).
+But did you know the majority of pet parents don’t have pet insurance for their fur babies?
+In fact, 75% of pet parents don’t have pet insurance, and 39% of them live to regret it.

 Find out what factors go into determining the cost of pet insurance.
 Is the monthly premium worth it in the long run?
 How much should you pay for pet insurance?
 We explain how it works, breakdown the jargon, and cover all your questions in one article.
 It could save you thousands of dollars in vet bills and, more importantly, give you peace of mind when caring for your furry family member.

 - Average Cost Of Pet Insurance

 - What Determines The Cost Of Pet Health Insurance?